boundedinfinity/canonical-model/readme.md

     -   `array`
     -   `object`
     -   `enum`
-    -   `uuid`
     -   `union`

     or the full URL of another type's `id` field.

     If the type's value is the `id` field of another type, this turns this type into a referenced type.

     If this is a referenced type, then referenced type's fields will be inserted into this type.
 If this type defines any fields, the fields in this type will overried the fields from the given `id` referenced type.

 -   `id`: